food-drink

 San Juan

-Perched atop Hotel Malaga Premium on the 5th floor, this laid-back rooftop has unbeatable views of the Iglesia de San Juan Bautista.
-Especially stunning at sunset when the bell tower glows gold.
+Perched on the 5th floor of Hotel Malaga Premium, this laid-back terrace has unbeatable views of the Iglesia de San Juan Bautista.
+The bell tower glows gold at sunset, and it's one of the most atmospheric spots in the city.

 Rooftop Bars with Alcazaba Views